Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Illicit (Illegal) Drugs: Types, Risks, and Effects on Health

-Now, what are illicit drugs is a more straightforward question to answer.
+Now, what illicit drugs are is a more straightforward question to answer.
 They are illegal drugs and are classified as illegal because they pose a certain level of threat to your health and well-being.
 Possessing or selling these drugs can lead to heavy penalties and even prison time.
 Commonly known illicit drugs are:

 Now, some drugs are illegal in certain regions and not in others.
 The most famous example is marijuana or cannabis.
 Depending on where you are, you can face legal consequences for possessing or selling these kinds of drugs.